 Barriers to Care: Security Clearance – Mental Health Section Endorsement and Treatment-Seeking Concerns

-A downloadable resource that addresses concerns about mental health and security clearances and explains how seeking treatment may contribute favorably to eligibility decisions.
+It is extremely rare to have a security clearance denied or revoked solely on the basis of reporting mental health conditions or treatment.
+This resource addresses concerns about mental health and security clearances and explains how seeking treatment may contribute favorably to eligibility decisions.